 When creating a

-that will be exported for use by other applications, you can specify a single
+that is exported for use by other applications, you can specify a single

-for reading and writing, or distinct permissions for reading and writing
+for reading and writing, or you can specify distinct permissions for reading and writing.

 required to accomplish the task at hand.
 Keep in mind that it’s usually